Five ways to "vet" your veterinarian

 - If you have a pet older than 7 years of age, ask about senior care.
 Note any changes you've noticed in your pet's energy level, water intake, behavior or any lumps and bumps your pet has developed.
 Although many of the lumps and bumps are not problems, some of them are cause for concern.
 It's best to have all of them checked out, just to make sure.
 Older pets are more prone to conditions such as arthritis, heart disease, dementia and other problems, and prevention and early detection of problems are essential to helping your pet live a longer, healthier life.

 Lifetime of Love

 From the moment you realize your pet is "the one," to the last tearful goodbye, your veterinarian helps you provide your pet with a lifetime of love.
-To celebrate the 35th anniversary of National Pet Week®, the American Veterinary Medical Association (AVMA) spotlights seven specific needs every pet owner must consider to ensure that their pet lives the longest, healthiest life possible. more > > >
+To celebrate National Pet Week®, the American Veterinary Medical Association (AVMA) spotlights seven specific needs every pet owner must consider to ensure that their pet lives the longest, healthiest life possible. more > > >

 Veterinarians: Celebrate National Pet Week® in your clinic and on your social media feeds.
 The AVMA's free toolkit includes images, logos, event planning ideas, and much more.